 single figure-eight knot

-A single figure-eight knot belongs to the group of knots that are known as stopper knots.
-The single figure-eight knot is usually formed at the end of a rope.
-This knot is the basis of many other complicated knots used for the purpose of rock climbing, like the figure 8 bend, figure 8 on a bight, figure 8 follow-through, double figure 8 knot, etc.
+A single figure-eight knot belongs to the group of knots known as stopper knots.
+The single figure-eight knot is usually at the end of a rope.
+This knot is the basis of many other complicated knots used for rock climbing, like the figure 8 bend, figure 8 on a bight, figure 8 follow-through, double figure 8 knot, etc.

 double FIGURE eight KNOT